Yemtex/1fichier-downloader/README.md

+# Downloader for 1fichier.com using Tor
-# Changes in this fork
+## Changes in this fork
-- Added optional argument `Output-Path`, if not used the folder in which the executable is located is used.
+- Added optional argument `Output-Path`, if not used the directory in which the executable is located is used.
 - Added optional argument `--verbose`

-# Downloader for 1fichier.com using Tor
+- Added docker usage

+## Description

 Content in [Tor](https://www.torproject.org/) is often saved on hosters like [1fichier.com](https://1fichier.com/).